-- Chronically high blood sugar levels damage cells causing the debilitating complications of diabetes and heart disease.
+- Chronically high blood sugar levels damage cells.
 It should get our attention that two out of three people with diabetes die from heart disease or stroke .
 Other serious complications are kidney failure, blindness, nerve damage and amputation of limbs.
 As you can imagine, the typical long-term diabetic’s later years can be quite miserable.

 - A big waistline.
 This isn’t just a fashion problem.
 Recent studies tell us and the American Heart Association (AHA) confirms it, that abdominal obesity (especially with a high waist-to-hip ratio) is a strong independent risk factor for heart disease.
 The AHA warns that women with waists larger than 35 inches or men with waists over 40 inches have entered the danger zone.
 (Measure at the navel.)